This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

-For this project I used Elmer’s Art Paste – but the cooked flour and water paste is also transparent and it would work just fine.
-If you’d like to try out the Elmer’s Art Paste, you can find it here.
+For this project I used Elmer’s Art Paste – but that product is no longer being sold.
+However, the cooked flour and water paste is also transparent and it would work just as well.
+You can find that recipe here.

 Step 1: The clay form.

 I used my WED clay (a wet clay), because I had some and I like using it.
 It worked for this particular African mask because there were simple shapes and I could isolate the clay from the paper mache with a film of plastic.

 It would be easier to use some oil-based modeling clay, like the Sargent’s Plastilina that I used for my Halloween portrait mask.
 The oil-based clay stays soft, so it’s easier to get it out of the dried paper mache.